E-STAR Academy

 E-STAR Accreditation was awarded to Management and Science University in April 2023.

-It holds the honour of being the first Higher Education Institution in the world to achieve E-STAR Accreditation.
+MSU holds the honour of being the first Higher Education Institution in the world to achieve E-STAR Accreditation.

 WEBSITE